jamesgalante/ENCODE_Test_Dataset_Analysis/Perturb_Seq_Test_Set_Preprocessing/README.md

 # Perturb-Seq Test Set Preprocessing

-This directory contains the raw data processing pipeline for three perturb-seq datasets used in the validation analysis.
-Each dataset is processed through dedicated R Markdown workflows following the methods from the original published studies.
-Each converts raw sequencing data into formatted count matrices compatible with SCEPTRE analysis.
+This directory contains the raw data processing for three Perturb-seq datasets used in the held-out dataset.
+Each Perturb-seq experiment is processed through dedicated R Markdown workflows following the methods from the original published studies.
+Each converts raw sequencing data into formatted count matrices compatible with analysis with the SCEPTRE package.

 NOTE: This is optional as the final results are included on SYNAPSE, detailed in the parent README.md.